caioedut/react-bulk/docs/docs/content/carousel.md

 **`gap`**

 Spacing (horizontal and vertical) between children.
-The set value will be multiplied by the `theme.typography.fontSize` value.
+The set value will be multiplied by the `theme.typography.spacing` value.

 ➤ Type: **`number`** <br/>